By submitting this form, I give OurChurch.Com permission to send me communication by email.

 And with so many web hosting providers out there, how does one decide which church web hosting services are best for their church?

-These are good questions a lot of pastors and church communications struggle with.
+These are important questions which a lot of pastors and church communications struggle with.
 There is a lot of information online about church web hosting, much of it is written by techies for techies using a lot of technical jargon.

-In The Ultimate Guide to Church Web Hosting, we’ll help you understand everything you need to know about church web hosting in plain English.
+In The 2020 Ultimate Guide to Church Web Hosting, we’ll teach you all you need to know about church web hosting in plain English.
 From this, you’ll be able to evaluate both your congregations web hosting needs and the various web hosting services available, so that you can be confident in selecting the church web hosting services that are best for your church.

 The Ultimate Guide to Church Web Hosting includes the following sections: